-The sulphide mineralisation is hosted in dolomitic marble and occurs dominantly as silver-bearing galena and to a lesser extent as complex antimonides, sulphosalts and native silver.
+The sulphide mineralisation at Sala is hosted in dolomitic marble and occurs dominantly as silver-bearing galena and to a lesser extent as complex antimonides, sulphosalts and native silver.
 The silver content of the galena was between 0.15% to 1%, the latter being one of the highest contents of silver in galena ever reported.

 Alicanto Minerals has a portfolio of high-grade Copper-Gold and Polymetallic Skarn (Copper-Gold-Zinc-Lead-Silver) and VMS projects located in the Bergslagen, Sweden.